Contributed By Anjarwalla & Khanna

-Please see 5.4 Rules Governing the Priority of Competing Security Interests.
+Please see 5.4 Competing Security Interests.

-Insurance policies over project assets are payable to foreign creditors, but consent from the Commissioner of Insurance may need to be sought as the Insurance Act provides that prior written approval of the Commissioner of Insurance is required where there is a transfer of any sum of money or securities out of Kenya whether in respect of or by way of premium, reserve value, claim, management expense, profit surplus, investment income, or other payment or sum of money that arises directly or indirectly out of insurance business.
+Insurance policies over project assets are payable to foreign creditors, but consent from the Commissioner of Insurance may need to be sought as the Insurance Act provides that prior written approval of the Commissioner of Insurance is required where there is a transfer of any sum of money or securities out of Kenya; whether in respect or by way of premium, reserve value, claim, management expense, profit surplus, investment income, or any other payment or sum of money that arises directly or indirectly out of insurance business.

-Pursuant to section 35 of the Income Tax Act, chapter 470 of the Laws of Kenya (ITA), the payment of interest to lenders (both resident and non-resident) is subject to withholding tax at the rate of 15%.
+Pursuant to Section 35 of the Income Tax Act, Chapter 470 of the Laws of Kenya (ITA), the payment of interest to lenders (both resident and non-resident) is subject to withholding tax at the rate of 15%.
 However, interest payments to licensed banks in Kenya are not subject to withholding tax.
 The due date for payment of withholding tax to the Kenya Revenue Authority (KRA) is the 20th day of the month after the payment has been made.

 There are some sector-specific exemptions.
-By virtue of Legal Notice 91 of 2015, interest paid on loans advanced from foreign sources used to invest in the energy or water sectors, or in roads, railways or aerodromes, is exempt from withholding tax.
+By virtue of Legal Notice 91 of 2015, interest paid on loans advanced from foreign sources used to invest in the energy or water sectors (or in roads, railways or aerodromes) is exempt from withholding tax.

-Further, Legal Notice 165 of 2015 provides that payments made to a non-resident person on account of services rendered under a Power Purchase Agreement shall be exempt from withholding tax.
+Furthermore, Legal Notice 165 of 2015 provides that payments made to a non-resident person on account of services rendered under a Power Purchase Agreement shall be exempt from withholding tax.

 Where a double tax treaty exists between Kenya and a foreign country, lower withholding tax rates for interest may apply.
-Kenya has double tax treaties in force with a number of countries, including the UK, Germany, Sweden, France, India, Zambia, Canada, Denmark, Norway, Iran, South Korea, Qatar, the United Arab Emirates and South Africa.
+Kenya has double tax treaties in force with a number of countries including the UK, Germany, Sweden, France, India, Zambia, Canada, Denmark, Norway, Iran, South Korea, Qatar, the United Arab Emirates and South Africa.

 Interest on loans is tax deductible as long as it is incurred on a debt obligation that has been incurred by a person in the production of its income.

-Where a company is a foreign-controlled company, a ratio of 3:1 (debt to equity) must be maintained at all times to avoid a thin capitalisation position.
+Where a company is a foreign controlled company, a ratio of 3:1 (debt to equity) must be maintained at all times to avoid a thin capitalisation position.
 This will be important from a foreign shareholder investment perspective.

-A company is considered to be 'controlled' by a non-resident person where the non-resident person holds 25% or more of the issued share capital in the company.
-'Debt' is deemed to comprise all types of financial indebtedness, while 'equity' is deemed to comprise all classes of share capital (including redeemable preference shares).
+A company is considered to be “controlled” by a non-resident person where the non-resident person holds 25% or more of the issued share capital in the company.
+“Debt” is deemed to comprise all types of financial indebtedness while “equity” is deemed to comprise all classes of share capital (including redeemable preference shares).

 When a company is thinly capitalised:

-During the construction phase, if the loan is used for capital expenditure, the interest payable will be deemed to be capital in nature and therefore not tax deductible, but may be capitalised into the cost of the asset and capital allowance claimed accordingly.
-When normal operations commence, the interest will qualify as a tax deductible expense.
+During the construction phase, if the loan is used for capital expenditure, the interest payable will be deemed to be capital in nature and therefore not tax deductible but may be capitalised into the cost of the asset and capital allowance claimed accordingly.
+When normal operations commence, the interest will qualify as a tax-deductible expense.

 Transfer pricing rules and rules on deemed interest are applicable where a non-resident lender and the Kenyan entity are related parties.